lynxthecat/cake-dual-ifb/README.md

 ![image](https://user-images.githubusercontent.com/10721999/188687637-630aa3c5-ee42-4139-be4d-283e1515b54d.png)

-That is, create 'ifb-ul' by mirroring the ingress from br-lan and br-guest and create 'ifb-dl' by mirroring the egress from br-lan and br-guest.
-And skip out the LAN-LAN traffic.
+That is, create 'ifb-ul' by mirroring a) appropriately selected ingress from br-lan and br-guest and b) appropriately selected egress from wan.
+And create 'ifb-dl' by a) mirroring appropriately selected egress from br-lan and br-guest and b) appropriately selected ingress from wan.
+Appropriate selection is achieved through fwmarks using nftables to isolate and avoid duplication of the relevant flows including unencrytyped WireGuard traffic and OpenWrt->WAN and WAN->Open traffic, and skip out the LAN-LAN traffic.
 Then apply CAKE on 'ifb-ul' and 'ifb-dl'.

 This permits CAKE to properly function despite complex setups like use of VPN pbr and a guest LAN.